OhRetry/mp4StreammingServer/README.md

 # how to use

 ## you need nodejs and ffmpeg to run this program
-This program run on nodejs so you must install nodejs to use this program.
+This program runs on nodejs so you must install nodejs to use this program.
-you can explore filesystem and watch contents without ffmpeg but explorer will not privide thumbnail of video.
+You can explore the filesystem and watch the contents without ffmpeg, but the explorer will not privide thumbnail of the video.

 ## install nodejs
 https://nodejs.org/ko/download/